Lions Park in Waco, Texas circa Summer 2013

 Which books/authors influenced your writing style?

 Two children’s biographies/writers stand out the most.
 The more recent one is the bestselling Random House Step Into Reading book, George Washington and the General’s Dog (posted 2 pictures above here) written by Frank Murphy and illustrated by Richard Walz.
 This biography of Washington's life is centered around his love of animals and the story of the British general’s dog ending up in George Washington's camp.
 Washington raises the white flag, and the dog is returned to the general.
 In my book, I first focus on Bonhoffer's love of teaching children and his sense of humor, which most people don't know.
-And then the rest of the book centers on him becoming a spy and sacrificing his own life for the love of others and for following God.
+And then the rest of the book centers on him becoming a spy and sacrificing his own life for the love of others and for Love of God.

 My other favorite writer/illustrator comes from my childhood, Robert Quackenbush.
 He is most famous for his accident prone Henry the Duck who lives in a bush, which he wrote so his son would like their last name.
 He also wrote creative and fun biographies that I discovered later when reading with my children.
 My favorite is Quit Pulling My Leg: A Story of Davy Crockett, where Davy wears a live raccoon hat while spinning his tall tales.
 Plus, the two raccoons make wisecracks at the bottom of each illustration.
 I created my Bonhoeffer book narrator to be like the raccoons.
 Shep the sheepdog puppy adds humor and keeps the tone light.
 He also helps the children understand the more complex ideas of suffering, freedom, and courage found in the book.
-Shep shows how Bonhoeffer was like him, a sheepdog who follows the shepherd, protects the sheep, likes to dig holes to bury important things (like Bonhoffer's letters), and will stand firm and be obedient even unto death.
+Shep shows how Bonhoeffer was like him, a sheepdog who follows the shepherd, protects the sheep, likes to dig holes to hide important things (like Bonhoffer's letters), and will stand firm and be obedient even unto death.

 What else are you writing?